yoaquim/.vim/README.md

 * Show command status at bottom
 * Enable line numbers
 * Enable incremental search (search matches as you type)
-* Enable Vim ruler (info on current line at bottom of screen)

 ###Plugins###